Carve Out Savings This Halloween

 Candy

-Purchase candy in bulk to help save.
-This is one of the best money-saving ideas for Halloween, especially if your neighborhood brings in a lot of trick-or-treaters.
-Look for deals online and at wholesales stores, such as Sam’s Club and Costco to stretch your dollar.
+Buy candy in bulk to help save.
+You can get more for your money and avoid running out on the big night – especially if you expect a lot of trick-or-treaters.
+Look for deals online and at wholesale stores like Sam’s Club and Costco to make your Halloween budget go further.

-Be sure to explore the regular candy isle and the seasonal aisle.
-Even though the Halloween aisle is eye-catching, everyday prices may be the better buy.
-If available, factor coupons and BOGO deals in when comparison shopping.
+Be sure to explore both the regular candy aisle and the seasonal section.
+While the Halloween aisle may grab your attention, everyday prices may be the better way to go.

 Costumes

-Alternatively, hit the thrift store for a unique look or organize a costume trade.
+Another option is to visit thrift stores or even try your local online BuyNothing group for a unique look.
 Check with friends and family to see if they have items they’d be willing to donate or lend and vice versa.
-Whether it’s an entire costume or a few accessories, that’s just one less thing to buy.
+Whether it’s an entire costume or a few accessories, that’s just one less thing you have to buy.

 For the costumes that you must shop for, be sure to comparison shop online and look for coupons.
 Look at sites like Amazon and eBay to compare prices and find the best deals.